metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 Verification
 -----------

-After installation, you can verify that django CMS REST is working correctly:
+After installation, you can verify that djangocms-rest is working correctly:

 1. Start your Django development server: